andrewcbancroft/datadaylife-blog/_posts/2018-01-09-data-analysis-vs-data-analytics-examining-suffix.md

 **Analysis**, the *noun*, becomes **analytic**, an adjective.

 #### From the Definition
-"Analyc" just means that whatever we're describing with the word "analytic" *has to do with analysis* (breaking something down), as opposed to synthesis (building something up).
+"Analytic" just means that whatever we're describing *has to do with analysis* (breaking something down), as opposed to synthesis (building something up).

 While "analytic" as a definition isn't extremely interesting (in my opinion), it does act as the bridge in my mind between the "-sis" suffix and our destiation suffix:  "-ics".

 So let's cross the bridge and see where we land...

 ### "-ics"
-Let's switch "Anlytic" (the adjective) back to "Analyt**ics**".
+Switch "Anlytic" (the adjective) back to "Analyt**ics**".

 Here, my friends, is where I thought things got super interesting.